Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 The above SQL will return only those rows from the tablename which
 1. Are not present in the client system
-2. Updated rows which have not been synced yet with the client system.
+2. Updated rows in the server which have yet  been synced with the client system.

 ---